WHY USE A REALTOR®

 Real Estate is Our Life

 All real estate licensees are not the same.
 REALTORS® nationwide are required to abide by a strict Code of Ethics.
-REALTORS® in York & Adams Counties must also complete ethics training and continuing education every two years.
+REALTORS® in York & Adams Counties must also complete ethics training and continuing education every three years.
 Not many professionals can make that claim!

 REALTORS® Serve the Community